andrew-ho/CS4455/Readme.txt

 Push - Apply immediate force to, or push, a nearby object.

 ====================
-To Start Game: Unzip file and run Game Menu scene.

 “Spatial Control” is a Stealth/Puzzle game in which the player character, Reese, must navigate through areas within a secret underground base while avoiding or defeating guards.
 Nuclear Enterprises™ is secretly developing a doomsday device.
 Reese has acquired a prototype of a handheld spatial control device that can manipulate its surroundings, lifting objects from a distance and “pausing” objects and enemies for a limited amount of time.
 With this new tool, it’s up to Reese to infiltrate the underground base and destroy the doomsday device.